International Paget's Awareness Day 2020

 Paget's Day 2019

-We would like to thank everyone who got involved in the very first International Paget's Awareness Day on the 11th January 2019.
+We would like to thank everyone who got involved in the very first International Paget's Awareness Day last year.
 Watch the video below for a short message from Sir Henry Paget!